 if it did, the performance would be lower.

 The fund's positions are entirely based on bottom-up selection, regardless of credit quality, industry, or regional characteristics.
-At the end of the quarter, slightly more than two-thirds of the fund's investments were in high yield bonds.
-Bank debt, the second-largest allocation, and short-term holdings together accounted for about one-quarter of the portfolio's total net assets.
-Our bank debt exposure has allowed us to generate high current income with less interest rate risk than high yield bonds.
+At the end of the quarter, slightly more than three-quarters of the fund's investments were in high yield bonds.
+Bank debt, the second-largest allocation, accounted for about 11% of the portfolio's total net assets.
+Our loan exposure provides interest rate protection given the floating rate coupons, and they yield about the same as BB rated high yield bonds.
 The balance of the portfolio consisted of modest allocations to convertible bonds, equities, and derivatives.
 We maintained a relatively short duration of approximately three years during the quarter.
 (Duration measures a fund's sensitivity to changes in interest rates.)

 High yield bonds and bank loans generate high income with less interest rate sensitivity relative to most alternative fixed income sectors.
 With these characteristics and given recent market weakness, these asset classes represent compelling investment options.
 The majority of company fundamentals remain solid, as evidenced by a historically low default rate.
 Moderate U.S. economic growth and low interest rates also contribute to the attractiveness of high yield issuers.
-Market corrections can create opportunities, and we are selectively finding compelling values across a number of sectors that provide high yields and prospects for capital appreciation.
+Market corrections can create opportunities, and we are finding compelling values across a number of sectors that provide high yield and the prospect of capital appreciation.